omargarib02/VHF-Sim2Real/README.md

 Automatic Speech Recognition (ASR) in Air Traffic Control (ATC) faces a severe data scarcity problem: while clean simulation data is abundant, labeled real-world data with realistic Very High Frequency (VHF) noise is rare.

-**SimuGAN-Whisper-ATC** bridges this gap using a **Spectrogram-Domain Generative Adversarial Network (SimuGAN)**.
+**VHF-Sim2Real** bridges this gap using a **Spectrogram-Domain Generative Adversarial Network (SimuGAN)**.
 We learn realistic VHF noise patterns (squelch, static, channel distortion) from unlabeled real-world audio (TartanAviation) and inject them into clean simulated speech (ATCOSIM).

 When fine-tuned on this augmented data, **OpenAI Whisper-Large-v2** achieves a **Word Error Rate (WER) of 3.58%** on the real-world ATCO2 benchmark, representing a **75% relative improvement** over baselines trained without generative augmentation.